Essential guide to business telephone and mobile numbers UK

 • Flexibility: thanks to call routing, employees can work anywhere they choose as calls to your business number can be directed to the telephone of your choosing.

-• Customer satisfaction: according to Salesforce, 88% of customers now say a company’s customer experience is as important as its product or services.
-By getting a business number through a VoIP provider you’ll also gain access to a suite of call management tools that will enhance your customers experience.
+• Customer satisfaction: according to Forbes, 85% of customers are “willing to go out of their way to do business with a company that has better service”.
+By getting a business number through a VoIP provider you’ll also gain access to a suite of call management tools that will enhance your customers’ experience.

-Now that it’s theoretically possible to run all your company communications through smartphone apps, getting a business mobile contract is a popular solution for many small businesses.
-Less than half of the respondents we surveyed said they use desk phones in their day jobs.
+Now that it’s possible to run all your company communications through smartphone apps, yes, getting a business mobile contract is a popular communication solution for many small businesses.
+Less than half (46%) of the respondents we surveyed said they use desk phones in their day jobs.

 In fact, a lot of organisations have started to implement a bring your own device (BYOD) policy, asking their staff to use personal mobiles that remove the need to invest in company mobile contracts completely.